 The Stephen Eastin Society C.A.R.

-Organized on March 2, 1991, the Stephen Eastin Society Children of the American Revolution (C.A.R.) has served the community and its youth for 22 years.
+Organized on March 2, 1991, the Stephen Eastin Society Children of the American Revolution (C.A.R.) has served the community and its youth for over 2 decades.
 We actively support the N.S.C.A.R.'s mission to train good citizens, develop leaders, and promote love of the United States of America and its heritage among young people.

-Our society is grateful to its sponsor, the Captain Henry Sweetser Chapter, Daughters of the American Revolution (DAR), and we thank them for their 21 years of continuous support!
+Our society is grateful to its sponsor, the Captain Henry Sweetser Chapter, Daughters of the American Revolution (DAR), and we thank them for their generous support!

 What is the C.A.R.?

 C.A.R., the nation’s oldest and largest, patriotic youth organization, offers membership to anyone under the age of 21, lineally descended from someone who rendered material aid to the cause of American Independence as a soldier, sailor, civil officer, or recognized patriot in one of the several Colonies or States, or of the United States.

 Members gain invaluable leadership experience in conducting meetings, following parliamentary procedures and standard protocol, serving as delegates and speaking before groups at local, state and national conferences.
 The responsibility and privilege of selecting officers helps members gain an understanding of the democratic process.